 This will require you to have a research team scan the surroundings all the time.
 And every time they have significant intel — you know it — time to revisit your customer journey maps.
 And the effort is well worth it.

-Even if none of the above fits your scenario (which I very much doubt), setting a timer to countdown till next time you sit down and review your customer journey will never hurt.
+Even if none of the above fits your scenario, setting a timer to countdown till next time you sit down and review your customer journey will never hurt.
 To make things simple, do it quarterly and you won’t go wrong with that.

 Final tip: make sure there’s a dedicated person or a group of individuals who are responsible for keeping your maps up-to-date.
 You can divide and conquer, or rather decide on who will be updating which part of the maps.